statamic-rad-pack/shopify/docs/content/en/setup.md

 - Blueprints for Variants
 - Blueprints for Tags, Vendors, and Type Taxomonies
 - Asset container for Shopify assets
-- Front-end JS SDK setup script
+- Front-end JavaScript to integrate Shopify Storefront API

 ### Quick Setup

-To copy the blueprints, configs, javascript(s), and theme files you can publish everything.
-I'd advise using the granular approach to set only the things you need up.
+When installing the app for the first time it will copy across all of the necessary assets.
+If you want to manually do this you can run the following command.

 ```bash
 php artisan vendor:publish --provider="Jackabox\Shopify\ServiceProvider"